 Cloudera Manager can manage multiple clusters.
 Once you have successfully installed your first cluster, you can add additional clusters, running the same or a different version of CDH.
 You can then manage each cluster and its services independently.

 Security (Kerberos) can also be implemented independently for each managed cluster.

-To install an additional cluster to be managed by Cloudera Manager, see Adding a Cluster.
+To install an additional cluster to be managed by Cloudera Manager, see Adding and Deleting Clusters.

 Cloudera Manager automatically creates the cluster name and the names of the services running in the cluster – for example, hdfs1 for the HDFS service instance in Cluster 1, hdfs2 for the HDFS service instance in Cluster 2.